American Underwater Services, Inc.

 Summertime Maintenance Tips for Your HOA or Golf Course Pond

-As the weather starts to heat up during the summertime months, many HOA and golf course pond managers will begin to see an increase in nuisance algae and other issues that can cause headaches.
+As the weather starts to heat up during the summer, many HOA and golf course pond managers will begin to see an increase in nuisance algae and other issues that can cause headaches.

 Extended sunlight hours will contribute significantly to the problem.
-As these algae blooms start to take hold, they can literally choke the life out of a once-pristine pond and turn it into an unsightly and foul-smelling pit of muck.
+As these algae blooms start to take hold, they can choke the life out of a once-pristine pond and turn it into an unsightly and foul-smelling muck pit.

 Perform Water Tests

-One of the first things you’ll need to do is test the quality of the water.
-This will provide you with a baseline and will enable you to make intelligent and cost-effective decisions about exactly what kind and type of maintenance you’ll need to perform.
+One of the first things you’ll need to do is test the water quality.
+This testing will provide a baseline and enable you to make intelligent and cost-effective decisions about the maintenance you need to perform.

-For example, do your ponds contain fish and various types of water plants?
-If so, you’ll need to keep an eye on the PH, nitrite, and nitrate levels.
-Many types of fish and plants are only able to survive in a narrow band of water parameters.
+For example, do your ponds contain fish and various water plants?
+If so, you need to monitor the PH, nitrite, and nitrate levels.
+Many fish and plants can only survive in a narrow band of water parameters.
 Any deviation outside of this can cause health problems or die-offs.

-While you can hire a professional to do so, it’s often more cost-effective to buy a kit on Amazon or other professional pond supply shop and have one of the maintenance personnel perform the water tests.
-This will allow your maintenance crew to be proactive in their efforts to keep the bodies of water clean and clear.
+While you can hire a professional, buying a kit on Amazon or a professional pond supply shop and having maintenance personnel perform the water tests is often more cost-effective.
+Your maintenance crew will proactively keep the bodies of water clean and clear.

 Nuisance Algae

-Algae outbreaks are a common occurrence in the summertime months.
-They can cause thousands of dollars in maintenance repair bills and, in some cases, will give off offensive odors that will cause homeowners and golfers alike to complain.
+Algae outbreaks are common in the summer months.
+They can cause thousands of dollars in maintenance repair bills and sometimes give off offensive odors that cause homeowners and golfers to complain.

-Algae blooms occur when the hot sun shines down on nutrient-rich waters.
-They will multiply rapidly and form an unsightly mat of yellow-green muck on the surface of the water.
-As the algae outbreak grows, it will consume most of the oxygen in the water, thereby leading to a fish and plant die-off.
-In some cases, the algae can turn toxic to any human or animal that touches it.
+Algae blooms occur when the sun shines on nutrient-rich waters.
+They multiply rapidly and form an unsightly mat of yellow-green muck on the surface of the water.
+As the algae outbreak grows, it consumes most of the water’s oxygen, leading to fish and plant die-offs.
+In some cases, the algae can be toxic to humans or animals.

-The leaves and other organic debris that fell to the ground during the fall and wintertime will make their way into the bottom of the pond.
-There is very little oxygen at these depths and even less beneficial bacteria to break down the organic matter.
-The end result is debris that piles up and doesn’t decompose.
-It will continue to accumulate, build up, and give off various nutrients that feed the algae blooms for many years to come.
+The leaves and other organic debris that fall to the ground during the fall and winter will make their way to the bottom of the pond.
+There is very little oxygen at these depths and even fewer beneficial bacteria to break down the organic matter.
+The result is debris that piles up and doesn’t decompose.
+It will continue accumulating, building up, and giving off various nutrients that feed the algae blooms for many years.

 The best way to prevent a nuisance algae outbreak is to dredge the pond at least once a year.
-Dredging removes the layer of organic muck that resides at the bottom of the pond that feeds the algae blooms.
-After the dredging process is completed, you have the option of keeping the organic muck that’s been dredged and drained—it is some of the best fertilizer imaginable and completely eco-friendly!
+Dredging removes the organic muck layer at the bottom of the pond that feeds the algae blooms.
+After the dredging process, you can keep the organic muck that’s been dredged and drained—it is some of the best fertilizers imaginable and completely eco-friendly!

 Preventive Maintenance

 Does your golf course or HOA pond use mechanical equipment to aerate the ponds or pull water for irrigation?
-Now is the ideal time to send a maintenance crew out to inspect the pipes, tubes, and mechanical parts to clear away any blockages.
-The last thing you want to do is have something break down in the dead of winter when the repair options are costly and limited.
-If you find that you need commercial divers to help inspect your HOA or golf water systems contact us right away before the damage to your body of water gets too bad.
+Now is the ideal time to send a maintenance crew to inspect the pipes, tubes, and mechanical parts to clear any blockages.
+The last thing you want to do is have something broken down in winter when the repair options are costly and limited.
+If you need commercial divers to help inspect your HOA or golf water systems, contact us immediately before the damage to your body of water gets too bad.

 Plant Maintenance